Natural Theology

 By appropriating God for themselves, they have killed It for us.
 Without its monopoly on God, the Church has no reason to exist.
 It is in its interest, therefore, to place God as far from us as possible, a mystery completely beyond human ken.

 From a scientific point of view, the worst consequence of the Church's sequestration of God has been the death of theology.
 While all the other sciences have followed a general trajectory toward broader and deeper understanding of the human milieu, the last significant developments in theology occurred in the Middle Ages.
 This happened at about the same time as the Church became a military and political power.
-It began freezing acceptable belief and burning people with alternative hypotheses as a lesson to the others. back
+It began freezing acceptable belief and burning people with alternative hypotheses as a lesson to the others.

-Natural theology
+6. Natural theology

-In the early days of Christianity, when people were assimilating the contrasting picture of God developed by the Hebrews and the Greeks, theology as a very lively science.
+In the early days of Christianity, when people were assimilating the contrasting pictures of God developed by the Hebrews and the Greeks, theology as a very lively science.
 It was a natural science, based on the data available to ancient scientists.
 But God was too valuable to leave to scientists.
 It had long been fashionable for monarchs to justify their positions by appeal to God.
 No one has taken the 'divine right of kings' further than the Papacy.

 The Pope claims such a strong bond with an infallible God that he too is infallible, as well as an absolute monarch.
 The unfortunate side effect of this is that theology is shut down.
 God is whatever the Church says it is and that's that.
 No new ideas allowed.